ThondapuDeepthi/WSI_CC_Project/README.md

 3. Final Optimized Zipcode range array will be printed out in the console.

 ## To Execute the Testcases.
-Right click the ZipcodeRangeCalculatorTest.java file, and Run As -> JUnit Test
+Right click the ZipCodeRangeProcessorTest.java file, and Run As -> JUnit Test